atticus-lv/BlenderAvaloniaBridge/docs/en/api/types.md

 - `Label`
 - `Kind`

-Treat it as an addressable reference, not a fully expanded DTO.
+It is an addressable reference, not a fully expanded DTO.

 ## BlenderArrayReadResult